What Is a Microfluidic Chip? Uses, Fabrication & Design

 EnergyMicro fuel cells, thermal management

-How to Design Your Own Microfluidic Chip?
+How to Design a Microfluidic Chip?

 Designing a chip starts with understanding your application: do you need mixing, droplet generation, cell culture, or gradient formation?
 Tools like FLUI’DEVICE, AutoCAD, or SolidWorks can be used to prototype your chip virtually.